Azure/azure-sdk-for-c/sdk/samples/iot/provisioning/README.md

 2. Compile the code:
   * Enter the directory `/azure-sdk-for-c/cmake`.
-If it does not exit, please create it.
+If it does not exist, please create it.
   * Build the directory structure:

     ```bash